stencillogic/Start-with-Rust-fast/README.md

 ## Basic collections

-Collections store data on heap and thus resizable.
+Collections store data on the heap and thus resizable.

 Vector.

-Vector is resizable array of elements of certain type.
+Vector is a resizable array of elements of certain type.

 Usage examples: